-The audited consolidated financial statements of the POP Group for 1 January -31 December 2023 and 1 January -31 December 2022 have been prepared in accordance with IFRS approved in the EU and the related interpretations (IFRIC).
+The audited consolidated financial statements of the POP Bank Group for 1 January -31 December 2024 and 1 January -31 December 2023 have been prepared in accordance with IFRS approved in the EU and the related interpretations (IFRIC).
 The applicable Finnish accounting and corporate legislation and regulatory requirements have also been taken into account when preparing the Covered Bonds to the financial statements.

-Information pursuant to the CRR about the capital adequacy of the Amalgamation in the POP Group's consolidated financial statements for 1 January - 31 December 2023 and 1 January - 31 December 2022 ("Pillar III disclosures") is presented based on the capital adequacy of the Amalgamation.
-Therefore, the Pillar III disclosures are not directly comparable with other figures pertaining to POP Group presented in the balance sheet of the consolidated financial statements.
+Information pursuant to the CRR about the capital adequacy of the Amalgamation in the POP Bank Group's consolidated financial statements for 1 January -31 December 2024 and 1 January -31 December 2023 ("Pillar III disclosures") is presented based on the capital adequacy of the Amalgamation.
+Therefore, the Pillar III disclosures are not directly comparable with other figures pertaining to the POP Bank Group presented in the balance sheet of the consolidated financial statements.